Maintenance of Certification (MOC)

-MSV has been actively engaging to reform MOC reform.
-MSV has made MOC reform a priority through the following ways:
+MSV has also made MOC reform a priority through the following strategies:

 - Led the creation of a coalition of state medical societies to reshape the MOC process targeting the usefulness of the high-stakes exam, direct and indirect costs, and punitive results.